KerbalWorkshop/KerbalWorkshop.github.io/backend/README.md

 Make sure this repo has write access and you are on the `main` branch with a clean working tree before running the service.

 The `messier.html` file must include a `<!-- MESSIER_ITEMS -->` comment inside the Messier grid.
 New entries will be inserted immediately before this placeholder every time you upload a photo.

+This comment marks where the next thumbnail will be added.
+The uploader replaces the `<!-- MESSIER_ITEMS -->` token with the new grid item and reinserts the placeholder so subsequent uploads keep working.